 The best way to avoid AMS is to make a steady ascent to about 3000m, then ascent no more than 400m per day after that.
 And “Climb high sleep low” is important.
-It is better to plan rest day in order to allow body to adapt the reduced oxygen levels at mountains.
+It is better to plan a rest day in order to allow the body to adopt the reduced oxygen levels in the mountains.

 Another best consideration is liquid intake.
-At higher altitude it is necessary to drink at least 4 liter a day to avoid dehydration.
-And to urinate half liter a day.
-Yellow color urine signs you that liquid needs to be increased.
+At higher altitudes, it is necessary to drink at least 4 liters a day to avoid dehydration.
+And to urinate half a liter a day.
+Yellow color urine signs that liquid needs to be increased.

-Mountain sickness can be detected by several ways.
+Mountain sickness can be detected in several ways.
 Headache, loss of appetite, extreme fatigue.
-Some trekkers also find that suffer disturb for sleeping and become breathless.
-When these symptoms developed then do not go higher until the symptoms gone away.
+Some trekkers also find that they suffer disturb for sleeping and become breathless.
+When these symptoms developed they do not go higher until the symptoms have gone away.
 If these signs of leaving after a day instead become worse it is important to descend to lower levels.
 Do not take strong painkillers or sleeping tablets as these can mask the symptoms.

 Remember that do not go too high too fast and descend promptly if ill.

-If you have not been to altitude before and no acclimatize well visit to your doctor before trek high altitude.
+If you have not been to altitude before and no acclimatization well visits your doctor before trek high altitude.
 He may prescribe half a Diamox tablet (125 mg) to be taken each 12 hours in a day.
-Diamox does not mask the symptoms of AMS, so if you still get them, its essential to get them accordingly.
-Many person taking the drugs experience mild tingling in hands and feet.- these are not signs of developing AMS.
-You should notice that increased urine output, through as diamox is a diuretic and used to be reduce fluid retention.
+Diamox does not mask the symptoms of AMS, so if you still get them, it is essential to get them accordingly.
+Many people taking the drugs experience mild tingling in the hands and feet.- these are not signs of developing AMS.
+You should notice that increased urine output, through as Diamox is a diuretic and used to reduce fluid retention.

-Some places of Nepal a medical Aid post run by volunteers from the Himalayan Rescue Association (HRA) is situated like Manang, Pheriche.
-Some doctors are attendance during high season.
-In afternoon they give the free lecture of AMS with a lot of useful advice.
-This is well worth attending for tourist.
-They give some medical consultation with some fees too.
+In some places of Nepal, a medical Aid post run by volunteers from the Himalayan Rescue Association (HRA) is situated like Manang, Pheriche.
+Some doctors are in attendance during the high season.
+In the afternoon they give a free lecture on AMS with a lot of useful advice.
+This is well worth attending for tourists.
+They give some medical consultations with some fees too.